-Fellows work a 35 hour work week at \$13.80 per hour with four weeks of earned paid leave.
+Fellows work a 35 hour work week at \$14.15 per hour with four weeks of earned paid leave.
 Fellows are eligible for the Island Institute's health care plan, as well as short term disability insurance.
 The program will reimburse reasonable travel expenses for work and training.
-Fellows can participate in a laptop purchase program.
 A professional development fund is available to offset the cost of training and classes for Fellows to increase their professional skills.